cdnjs/cdnjs/documents/autoupdate.md

 ```

 * Please __don't__ touch `version` number in this step, it'll be automatically updated
+* `filename` must point to a minified file within the cdnjs target directory.
+If the file is in a subfolder, then include the folder (e.g. `"js/function-plot.min.js"`)
 * `npmName` should map to the name of the library on `npm`
 * `npmFileMap` is a list of files to take from the `npm` tarball and host on cdnjs
 * `basePath` will be ignored when copying over to the CDN